"I believe that banking

 crisis of the early 1970's.
 However, once the exchange rate was

-floated, financial deregulation was necessary to allow bank lending
+floated, banking deregulation was necessary to allow the growth of bank

 Financial